 7. Assume some leverage savings (10% to 20%) if you know you have a good Translation Memory that will be used in the project.

 8. Have a clear idea of what languages and language variants you need for localization.

 9. Figure out if you will have in-house support for linguistic tasks such as reviews.

 10. Check who will be doing the screen capturing for the documentation (internal v LSP).

 Even with this limited scope information, your LSP will be able to send you a rough pricing estimate in a proposal outlining the process and an initial draft schedule.

-There will likely be a few caveats in the Fee Related Notes section of the proposal, detailing the assumptions made for the particular project.
-So by no means is this neither the final pricing nor the definite schedule.
+There will likely be a few caveats in the Fee-Related Notes section of the proposal, detailing the assumptions made for the particular project.
+So, this is neither the final pricing nor the definite schedule.